utelecon/utelecon.github.io/src/pages/en/articles/copyright/basic.md

 The following copyrights are applicable to the use of copyrighted works in educational institutions.

-&lt;Table 1: Contents of copyright&gt; (Prepared with reference to pp. 14-18 of the Agency for Cultural Affairs' "[Copyright Textbook](https://www.bunka.go.jp/seisaku/chosakuken/seidokaisetsu/pdf/93293301_01.pdf)")
+&lt;Table 1: Contents of copyright&gt; (Prepared with reference to pp. 14-18 of the Agency for Cultural Affairs' "[Copyright Textbook](https://www.bunka.go.jp/seisaku/chosakuken/seidokaisetsu/pdf/93293301_01.pdf)" (in Japanese))

 |Type of Right|Explanation|Example|
 |:---:|:---|:---||